Well, the long national bewilderment is over: Samuel Kent's resignation is in, and the White House has accepted.

 Congress would be grateful we gave 'em an excuse not to do any work,

-the idea of a judge getting paid with taxpayer money while sitting
+but apparently the idea of a judge getting paid with taxpayer money while sitting

 in prison doing nothing just didn't sit right with some people.
 I